ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ### Alternatives

 Below are different alternatives to solve these use cases.
 Some alternatives will work better for certain use cases and worse for others.
 We may choose to implement a few of these alternatives in order to provide a great experience for all use cases.
+See below for an initial proposal.

 At this stage, code examples are meant to be illustrative pseudo-code, not proposed APIs.